Valero Texas Open Odds | Betting Information

-This year’s Valero Texas Open will take place Thursday, March 30 through Sunday, April 2 at TPC San Antonio (Oaks Course) in San Antonio, Texas.
-JJ Spaun was a surprise winner here last year, as he cruised to victory amidst high gusting winds to pick up his first career PGA TOUR victory.
-He will return for his title defense in 2023.
-Below we will provide a betting guide for the 2023 contest, which will include Valero Texas Open odds as soon as they are posted by top sportsbooks.
+This year’s Valero Texas Open will take place Thursday, April 4 through Sunday, April 7 at TPC San Antonio (Oaks Course) in San Antonio, Texas.
+Corey Conners won here last year for his second career TOUR win and first since 2019.
+Rory McIlroy is the betting favorite for the 2024 tournament as he opened with +800 odds to win.
+Below we will provide a betting guide for this year's contest, which will include Valero Texas Open odds as soon as they are posted by top sportsbooks.

 VALERO TEXAS OPEN ODDS

-Valero Texas Open odds have been posted by top sportsbooks.
+Valero Texas Open odds have been posted by sportsbooks.
 Compare Valero Texas Open betting odds below.
-Tyrrell Hatton +1200 and Rickie Fowler +1600 are the betting favorites at most sportsbooks.
+Rory McIlroy (+800) opened as the betting favorite.

 TPC San Antonio (Oaks Course) Course Preview